Picovoice/porcupine/binding/angular/projects/porcupine-web-angular/README.md

 ## Introduction

 The Porcupine SDK for Angular is based on the Porcupine SDK for Web.
 The library provides an Angular service called `PorcupineService`.
 The package will take care of microphone access and audio downsampling (via `@picovoice/web-voice-processor`) and provide a wake word detection event to which your application can subscribe.

+## Compatibility

+The Picovoice SDKs for Web are powered by WebAssembly (WASM), the Web Audio API, and Web Workers.

+All modern browsers (Chrome/Edge/Opera, Firefox, Safari) are supported, including on mobile.
+Internet Explorer is _not_ supported.

+Using the Web Audio API requires a secure context (HTTPS connection), with the exception of `localhost`, for local development.

 ## Installation